Budget 2016: Incentives for Promoting Housing for All

 The existing provisions of section 80EE provide a deduction of up to 1 lakh rupees in respect of interest paid on loan by an individual for acquisition of a residential house property.
 This benefit is available for the two assessment years beginning on the 1st day of April 2014 and on the 1st day of April 2015.

-The deduction under the proposed section is over and above the limit of Rs 2,00,000 provided for a self-occupied property under section 24 of the Act.
+The deduction under section 80EE is over and above the limit of Rs 2,00,000 provided for a self-occupied property under section 24 of the Act.

 These amendments will take effect from 1st April, 2017 and will, accordingly, apply in relation to the assessment year 2017-18 and subsequent assessment years.